 In June 2015 Greg was a speaker at TEDx Philadelphia, where he talked about the potential of “social impact real estate” to transform America’s urban communities.

 Prior to his work at PRA, Greg was CEO of American Communities Trust (ACT), a national group based in Baltimore, that advises private real estate developers, government entities, and financial institutions, helping them connect their resources with urban and low-income communities.
 Greg grew the organization to serve clients in over 25 cities.
 In 2013 Greg served as a Senior Advisor with Econsult Solutions Inc., a Philadelphia-based economics firm.

 From 2009-2012, he worked at The Enterprise Center Community Development Corporation, in West Philadelphia, serving first in a project management role, and then as the organization’s Director.
 Here Greg was project manager for the Dorrance H. Hamilton Center for Culinary Enterprises.
 In 2012 Greg was awarded Community College of Philadelphia’s Distinguished Leadership Award.

-From 2006-2009 Greg was a design analyst at the Delaware Valley Regional Planning Commission, working on planning, policy, and grant administration projects.
-Here Greg was the primary author of “Promoting Civic Design Excellence for Philadelphia,” an agenda for improving the quality of the city’s urban design and development.
+From 2006-2009 Greg worked at the Delaware Valley Regional Planning Commission, where he was one of the primary authors of “Promoting Civic Design Excellence for Philadelphia,” an agenda for improving the quality of the city’s urban design and development.
 Following the publication of this report, Greg was invited to serve on Mayor Michael Nutter’s transition teams, where he helped implement the report’s policy recommendations.
-From 2004-2006 Greg was Director of Planning at the Parkside Historic Preservation Corporation, an affordable housing developer in West Philadelphia focusing on historic, adaptive reuse projects.
+From 2004-2006 Greg worked at the Parkside Historic Preservation Corporation, an affordable housing developer.